-^^ Starting in 2013, information on Conventional plans was included in the PPO estimate.
+^ Starting in 2013, information on Conventional plans was included in the PPO estimate.
 For more information please see the Survey Design and Methods section.

 Note: Due to a change in the survey questionnaire, funding status was not asked of firms with conventional plans in 2006.
 Therefore, conventional plan funding status is not included in this exhibit for 2006.
-For definitions of Self-Funded and Fully Insured plans, see the introduction to Section 10.Insured plans, see the introduction to Section 10.
+For definitions of Self-Funded and Fully Insured plans, see the introduction to Section 10.